Jakob-Bach/AGD-Lab-2019-Task-1/README.md

 # Analyzing Big Data Laboratory Course 2019 - Task 1 (DMC 2019)

-This is the supervisor repo for task 1 of the ["Analyzing Big Data Laboratory Course"](http://dbis.ipd.kit.edu/2670.php) at KIT in 2019.
+This is the supervisor ("Team Slytherin") repo for task 1 of the ["Analyzing Big Data Laboratory Course"](http://dbis.ipd.kit.edu/2670.php) at KIT in 2019.
 Students worked on the task of the [Data Mining Cup 2019](https://www.data-mining-cup.com/reviews/dmc-2019/).
 The repo provides files for course-internal splitting, scoring, and demo submissions for that.